Voice: +1

 the New Jersey District Export Council of the US Department of

-Commerce, and is a member of the Board of Directors for NEXCO.
-He is
+Cohen is a member of the Nyack, NY Zoning Board of Appeals, is Vice